eldavenport/SIO-PythonEarthScience/_sources/installation/index.rst.txt

-In-Workshop Resources
+Software Installation
 =====================

-Resources to use **during** the workshop sessions.
+Resources to use **before** the workshop sessions.

 .. toctree::
    :maxdepth: 1